Five Dynasties and Ten Kingdoms — Decades of War and Division

 In the middle kingdom area of China, Later Jin (936 — 947), Later Han (947 — 950), and Later Zhou (951 — 960) were successively established and perished.

-Until Zhao Kuangyin took the throne from his young king and established the Empire Song in the year 960.
+Until Zhao Kuangyin took the throne from his young king and established the Song Empire in the year 960.

 From 960 to 979, Zhao Kuangyin and his brother led Song’s army, defeated those kingdoms in the south, and ended this era of enormous separation and disorder.